This is the first in a two-part series looking at cap games and some of the adjustments needed to adapt your game.

 In our next article, we'll talk about Pot-Limit Omaha Hi cap games and some of the adjustments needed to adapt your game.

-In the meantime, the next time you log on to play some online poker, search for a cap game and give it a try.
+In the meantime, the next time you play some online poker for real money, search for a cap game and give it a try.
 I think you'll enjoy yourself.